top of page

 What is the difference between ceramics, metals, and polymers?

-Ceramics are inorganic, heat-resistant materials, metals are ductile and conductive materials, and polymers are lightweight organic materials with lower temperature resistance.
+Ceramics are inorganic, heat-resistant materials; metals are ductile and conductive materials, and polymers are lightweight organic materials with lower temperature resistance.

 How are engineering materials classified?